buildout/buildout/doc/topics/variables-extending-and-substitutions.rst

 options from one or more configuration files
   These override user defaults and each other, as described below.

-option values in the :ref:`buildout command line <buildout-command-line>` These override configuration-file settings.
+option assignments in the :ref:`buildout command line <buildout-command-line>` These override configuration-file options.

 .. _extends_option: